ballerina-platform/ballerina-lang/.github/pull_request_template.md

 ## Samples
 > Provide high-level details about the samples related to this feature.

-## Related PRs
-> List any other related PRs, if applicable.

-## Related Issues
-> List any other related issues, if applicable.

 ## Remarks
-> List any other known issues, TODO items or any other notes related to the PR.
+> List any other known issues, releated PRs, TODO items or any other notes related to the PR.

 ## Check List
 - [ ] Read the [Contributing Guide](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md)